 Pro tip: Save the swinging for when you’re parked

 If you go for a swinging statement pendant light like Tibby’s, make sure it can be easily removed for travel.
 (And of course, you need to actually remember to remove it before you hit the road.)

 If you love natural light, keep that in mind when choosing a van and look for one with lots of windows in the ‘living areas’ of your van.

-At the opposite end of the van, Jennay’s stylish ‘bedroom’ features gorgeous white linen and colourful, cosy cushions.
+At the opposite end of the van, Tibby’s stylish ‘bedroom’ features gorgeous striped linen and cosy cushions.
 The look is timeless, but also very ‘now’.
 Lots of valuable storage space has also been incorporated into this zone, above the windows and also under the bed.

 Pro tip: Lighten the load

 Choose lighter weight materials where possible when renovating your van.
 Tibby’s bed is made from lightweight aluminium.
 Each weight saving you make may not seem like much on its own, but when you add it all together it can make quite a difference.

 Pro tip: Storage, storage and more storage

 When renovating your van, try to maximise storage wherever you can.
 Any void spaces (i.e. under a bed) can be converted into storage spaces so you have somewhere to put everything and avoid clutter.

 One of the best ways to make holidaying or even living in your caravan a whole lot more fun is to be organised.
 Sounds like the opposite of fun.
 A caravan will soon feel cluttered if you have lots of stuff lying around, so make sure you have enough storage nooks and crannies to accommodate your things, so everything has a place.
 And if it doesn’t have a place, do you really need it?